GT-ARC/opaca-python-sdk/README.md

       "type": "object",
       "properties": {
         "var_a": {
-          "description": "Optional description of var_a.",,
+          "description": "Optional description of var_a.",
           "type": "string"
         },
         "var_b": {